BACK

 console.log(resolved);

-This is my second AI engineered project (the first one was mcp-server-giphy), built with multiple AI agents (Claude, Copilot, Gemini & Codex).
-If your configs span files, environments, and tools, this should remove a few papercuts.
+This is my second AI-engineered project (the first was mcp-server-giphy), built with multiple AI agents (Claude, Copilot, Gemini & Codex).
+If your configs span files, environments, and tools, this should smooth a few rough edges.